 Sprinkle with grated parmesan cheese and/or fresh herbs. (optional)

-A time saving tip: When making spaghetti just brown the meat in my cast iron skillet and crumble it with a spatula instead of making meatballs.
+- A time saving tip: When making spaghetti just brown the meat in your skillet over medium heat.
+Crumble it with a spatula and add to your sauce instead of making meatballs.
 It saves time by not having to make and cook the meatballs before adding them to the sauce.

 This post is not sponsored, but you will find affiliate links on this page.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-Update Note: This recipe was originally posted in 2015, but was published again in 2019 to include step by step directions and new photos.
+Update Note: This recipe was originally posted in 2015, but was published again in 2020 to include step by step directions, nutritional information and new photos.